-Sometimes, we recommend augmenting a customer service evaluation with Mystery Shopping.
+Sometimes, we recommend augmenting a Customer Service Evaluation with Mystery Shopping.
 While it’s often thought of as a method used by consumer companies, we use it for B2B companies too.
-It’s a qualitative technique so we use it sparingly but it can expand our analysis by helping us test and compare how you and your competitors handle specific situations.
-And our way of doing mystery shopping is particularly useful because we use criteria to score performance.
-So instead of the narrative summaries you’ll have actionable scores to track progress over time with the details you need to improve.
+It’s a qualitative technique that helps us test and compare how you and your competitors handle specific situations.
+Our mystery shopping approach is particularly useful because we use criteria to score performance.
+So instead of narrative summaries, you’ll have actionable scores to track progress over time with the details you need to improve.

 Option: Consider Customer Service Surveys